 5. Churros con Chocolate

-Churros are a staple of Madrid’s after-hours nightlife and a definite must-have for Madrid’s fiesta-goers during the wee hours.
-For non-nocturnal Madrileños, churros with a cup of steaming hot, thick chocolate are a common afternoon snack and are even occasionally eaten for breakfast!
+Churros are a staple of Madrid’s after-hours nightlife, and a definite must-have for partiers on their way home during the wee hours of the morning.
+For non-nocturnal madrileños, churros with a cup of steaming hot, thick chocolate are a common afternoon snack for the 6 p.m. merienda, and are even occasionally eaten for breakfast!

-The most famous place to get your hands on a plate-full of churros—or their thicker, richer cousin porras—is San Gines, where Madrileños have been devouring the sweet fried treat for more than 100 years.
-We also love the homemade porras and churros at Bar Chocolate—one of the stops on our Hidden Madrid Food & Market Adventure!
+The most famous place to get your hands on a plate-full of churros—or their thicker, richer cousin, porras—is San Ginés, where madrileños and visitors alike have been devouring the sweet fried treat for more than 100 years.
+We also love the homemade porras and churros at Bar Chocolat, one of our food tour partners in the Huertas neighborhood.

 6. Oreja a la Plancha